gnea/grbl/README.md

 ![GitHub Logo](/doc/media/Grbl Logo 250px.png)

-***

-_**This is the development branch for Grbl v1.1's upcoming release.
-Please keep in mind, the new features here are beta, so use with caution.
-If you'd like to help, please report any bugs or oddities that you find!
-Thanks!**_

-***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 This version of Grbl runs on an Arduino with a 328p processor (Uno, Duemilanove, Nano, Micro, etc).

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.